lconde-ucl/CLAPAnalysis_sge/README.md

 It performs the same workflow that the original pipeline (described below) **except for the Repeat masking** step (not working).
 This will be included in the future if we make it work.

-The documentation for the original pipeline is below.

 To use the pipeline in myriad:

 ### 1. Download the pipeline